trufflesuite/trufflesuite.com/src/docs/vscode-ext/how-to/add-a-wallet.md

     When selecting deploy contracts, the relevant network section is added dynamically to the Truffle configuration.

-1. To deploy to another target that has been manually added to the Truffle configuration, the provider must be added manually.
+1. To deploy to another target that has been manually added to the Truffle configuration, you must add the provider manually.
     Update the network section in the configuration to use this provider:

     ```json